JonDurao/JsCourse/README.md

     - Objects and properties
     - Objects and methods
     - Loops and iterations
-  - Coding Challenge with Operations
+  - Coding challenge with Operations
-  - Coding Challenge with Arrays
+  - Coding challenge with Arrays

+## Section 3
+ - Behind the scenes
+    - Hoisting
+    - Scoping
+    - This operator

+## Section 4
+ - DOM Manipulation and events

+ ## Section 5
+ - Objects and functions
+  - Function constructor
+  - Object.create
+  - Objects Vs. Primitives
+  - Callback functions
+  - Returning a function from a function
+  - IIFEs
+ - Coding challenge